Governor Shirley Moon’s blog

 If you would like to contact me on any matter then please use [email protected]

-If you are interested in becoming a Trust member, or running for a governor post, then please call the Trust Secretariat on 01908 996235 or email [email protected]
+If you are interested in becoming a Trust member, or running for a governor post, then please contact the Trust Secretariat via email at [email protected]

 We look forward to hearing from you!